wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-Key-value pairs can be inserted, read, and removed.
+A unique key can be inserted, read, and removed.
+Locks are acquired or awaited only when internal nodes are split or merged.

 ```rust
 use scc::TreeIndex;